apache/cordova-docs/www/docs/en/2.1.0/cordova/compass/compassError/compassError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: CompassError
 ---

 CompassError
 ==========

-A `CompassError` object is returned to the `compassError` callback function when an error occurs.
+A `CompassError` object is returned to the `[compassError](../parameters/compassError.html)` callback function when an error occurs.

 Properties
 ----------